 Furry gray foliage is the outstanding characteristic of the pearly everlastings.
 Most are heat-tolerant, mounding plants with erect, branching stems carrying attractive (though not showy) clusters of papery- textured daisies that may be cut in summer for use in dried arrangements.
 Since they withstand lower light than most other gray-leafed plants, they're ideal for brightening semishady borders.
 Not fussy about soil but need reasonably good drainage.
 Seldom browsed by deer.

-- Slightly smaller in overall size than A. margaritacea, with similar flowers but somewhat smaller, silvery leaves.
+- Slightly smaller in overall size than Anaphalis margaritacea, with similar flowers but somewhat smaller, silvery leaves.